scylladb/scylla-rust-driver/docs/source/tracing/paged.md

 # Tracing a paged query

-A paged query performs multiple simple/prepared queries to query subsequent pages.\
+A paged query performs multiple unprepared/prepared statements to query subsequent pages.\
-If tracing is enabled the row iterator will contain a list of tracing ids for all performed queries.
+If tracing is enabled the row iterator will contain a list of tracing ids for all executed statements.

 ### Tracing `Session::query_iter`